Where to Find Coupons!

 Please do not take peelie coupons off of products that you are not going to purchase.

 Coupon trading is a great way to get coupons that you want, and get rid of the ones that you don’t.
-Check out the Mrs January coupon trading forum to trade with other couponers.
+Trade with others on coupon trading forums.
 You could also trade coupons with your friends, family and co-workers.

 Coupon trains can be a bit complicated when you first get started, but after your first ride or two, you should be able to get the hang of how they work.
-Simply browse the trains available in our forum and the person who started the train will message you to get your address.
+Simply browse the trains available in coupon trading forums and the person who started the train will message you to get your address.
 (Or you could start your own train, of course!)

 You should then receive an envelope stuffed with coupons in the mail.
 Take out the coupons you would like and replace them with coupons you already have and don’t need.
 Mail the envelope to the next rider on the list (the list will be in the envelope with the coupons).
 That’s it!